 MC: I think it’s people with similar tastes or something is offering it to me.
 Basically what it is, [chuckles] I think my particular brand of funny, annoying, serious, whatever it is, [laughs] it resonates with similar people.
 It feels like those two jobs in particular, it was basically the same kind of thing was expected from me to varying degrees.

 BT: Has this become your ‘brand’?
-Or did it extended throughout your entire career?
+Or did it extend throughout your entire career?

 MC: More lately, and to me, a really essential part of it is like what I like to do.
 I love that type of comedy, like more than anything of it can seem mean in a moment and then suddenly can seem nice and relatable.
 It’s basically always playing its real sort of stakes, in which you’re not always a caricature.
 Like he always has a pun ready, but it’s like: “No”, sometimes he’s not in a good mood, sometimes he just really wants to joke around.
 Life is very moody and any time a job offers that, it’s pretty great.